 Unfortunately, falls aren’t the only problem.
-If you will be leaving your cat on your balcony, then you will need to give them a safe environment.
+If you will be leaving your cat on your balcony, then you will need to give them a safe environment (beyond just a railing).
 That includes somewhere to shelter from the weather and also ensuring all plants nearby are safe.
 There are a few options available, including buying a pre-made cat cage like the Prevue Premium Cat Home or building your own ‘Catio’.

 Table of Contents